caiopetruccirosa/learning-rust/README.md

 # Learning Rust

-In this repository, I will try to test different functionalities of the Rust programming language, as well as centralize documentations useful for begginers.
+In this repository, I will try to test different functionalities of the Rust programming language, as well as centralize references, such as documentations, articles or talks, which might be useful for begginers.

 ## Docs and Useful References